 electronics and household hazardous waste like paint, roofing tar, car batteries, used oil, compact fluorescent bulbs, and pesticides.

 The place and time to dispose of such items is at the Household Hazardous Waste event.
-Fort Lauderdale partners with five (5) other cities to ensure there is a monthly drop-off event for residences of the partner cities — Fort Lauderdale, Coral Springs, Coconut Creek, Pompano Beach and Tamarac.
+Fort Lauderdale partners with five (5) other cities to ensure there is a monthly drop-off event for residences of the partner cities — Fort Lauderdale, Coral Springs, Coconut Creek, Pompano Beach Tamarac and Lauderdale Lakes.

 Common household, non-rechargeable alkaline batteries are safe to dispose of in your regular garbage.
 This applies to AA, AAA, C, D, and 9 volt.